Letty/infovis-with-d3js/assignments/01_simple_chart.md

 * which parts of the visualization can be proceed before loading the data
 * which parts need the data to be excecuted

-There are two different datasets, one dataset is about the Earth Similarity Index (ESI) for exoplanets [1].
+There are two different datasets, the first dataset is about the Earth Similarity Index (ESI) for exoplanets [1].
 It has one file with more then three dimensions.
 You can choose two or three dimension to show on one visualisation.
-You are free to choose but the ESI is of course a important dimension.
+You are free to choose but the ESI is of course an important dimension.

-The other dataset consists of 30 separate file about the exchange rates of currencies [2].
+The other dataset consists of 30 separate files about the exchange rates of currencies [2].
 The base currency is Euro (1 Euro = xx money units in the other currency).
 Choose one file / currency that you would like to visualize.

 For both, keep in mind how you choose a scaling function based on your data dimension (linear, time based, ordinal)[3] And also what is your geometric primitive (rectangles[4], circles[5], lines[6])